 |Different trout, different fly, same color!|

-I have added the Sakasa Kebari Blue and the Sakasa Copperbari to my sakasa kebari page, and I'm pretty sure both will put fish on your line.
-On that day, both the Sakasa Kebari Blue and the Sakasa Copperbari did well for me, and contributed to what was the best day I've ever had on that stream, by far, both in terms of number of fish and also size of fish.
+The Sakasa Kebari Blue and the Sakasa Copperbari will put fish on your line.
+On the day I fished them, both the Sakasa Kebari Blue and the Sakasa Copperbari did well for me, and contributed to what was the best day I've ever had on that stream, by far, both in terms of number of fish and also size of fish.

-Pesca mosca Valsesiana isn't tenkara, and I had thought it was a perfect compliment to tenkara for larger streams, but it turns out that small stream pesca mosca Valsesiana is both fun and very effective.
+I had thought that Pesca mosca Valsesiana would be a perfect compliment to tenkara for larger streams, but it turns out that small stream pesca mosca Valsesiana is both fun and very effective.
 (And unlike my first attempt at pesca mosca Valsesiana in a trout stream, where I lost all my flies in the first 50 yards, on this day I only lost two, and if that rebellious rainbow had relaxed for just a moment, I wouldn't have lost any.)